robot-acceleration/GRiD/README.md

 + ```ALGORITHM```: a host function that wraps the ```_kernel``` and handles the transfer of inputs to the GPU and the results back to the CPU.

 ## Citing GRiD
-To cite GRiD in your research, please use the following bibtex:
+To cite GRiD in your research, please use the following bibtex for our paper ["GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients"](https://brianplancher.com/publication/GRiD/):
 ```
 @misc{plancher2021GRiD,
   author={B. {Plancher} and S. M. {Neuman} and R. {Ghosal} and S. {Kuindersma} and V. {Janapa Reddi}},